Patriotic Potatoes | Fourth of July Recipes

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

-Because the fourth of July is pretty much one of the biggest outdoor grilling holidays of the year, I knew I had to make some fun ka-bobs to go along with my sweet and spicy rack of ribs (recipe coming soon!).
+Because the Fourth of July is pretty much one of the biggest outdoor grilling holidays of the year, I knew I had to make some fun kabobs to go along with my sweet and spicy rack of ribs!

-I used a small star shaped cookie cutter to make my potatoes into stars, then threaded them onto metal skewers for easy grilling.
-Wooden skewers will work too, but be sure to soak them in water for at least an hour so that they don’t burn away when the potatoes cook.
+I used a small star-shaped cookie cutter to make my potatoes into stars, then threaded them onto metal skewers for easy grilling.
+Wooden skewers will work too, but be sure to soak them in water for at least an hour so they don’t burn away when the potatoes cook.

-With a final spritz of cooking spray, my star spangled spuds we tossed onto the top rack of the grill when my ribs had about twenty minutes left to cook.
-Be sure to flip them a couple times so they cook evenly.
+With a final spritz of cooking spray, my star-spangled spuds were tossed onto the top rack of the grill when my ribs had about twenty minutes left to cook.
+Be sure to flip them a couple of times so they cook evenly.

 I served my crispy potatoes with my famous cilantro lime dipping sauce – but totally feel free to dip them in your favorite sauce instead!
 My cilantro lime dip may just be what made my boyfriend fall in love with me, so use at your own discretion.

-There’s nothing more American than some good ol’ meat and potatoes cooked over the open flame.
-Have a happy fourth of July!
+There’s nothing more American than some good ol’ meat and potatoes cooked over the open flame!

 star skewer potatoes